plogs/jsgoti/content/posts/Pete-Buttigieg-explains-DEI-to-regular-folks.md

 <div class="myreply">
   That's why I think DEI is mostly wrong.
-What do you think?

-  Am I wrong?
+  Of course I could be mistaken.
+If so, please Democrats, explain it better.
+For the good of the country.

 </div>

 [^1]: Good acting, excellent writing, a demonstration of the